wangshaocong92/develop/doc/doc/cla.md

 More generally, the sorted layout is a just like the "generalization" of the column-major layout.

-### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-5-Admission-for-Complementation "Definition 2.5: Admission for Complementation"){.headerlink}Definition 2.5: Admission for Complementation {#Definition-2-5-Admission-for-Complementation style="scroll-margin: 1em;"}
+### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-5-Admission-for-Complementation "Definition 2.5: Admission for Complementation")Definition 2.5: Admission for Complementation

 Let $A = (N_{0},N_{1},\ldots,N_{\alpha}):(d_{0},d_{1},\ldots,d_{\alpha})$ be a layout and $M$ be a positive integer.
 If $A$ is not sorted then replace $A$ with its sorted version.
 We say that the pair $\{ A,M\}$ is *admissible for complementation* (or simply admissible) if: